-The programme is being initiated by the Africa Faith and Justice Network (AFJN) – Ghana, with funding support from the Hilton Conrad Foundation, as part of efforts to promote sustainable livelihoods and social justice.
+The programme is an initiative of Africa Faith and Justice Network Ghana (AFJN-G), with support from Conrad Hilton Foundation, Sisters’ Initiative funds, as part of efforts to promote sustainable livelihoods and social justice.

-The training was facilitated by a team of agricultural experts led by Dr. Kwabena Donkor.
-As part of the activity, the team visited and inspected a parcel of land generously donated by Mr. Mohammed for the project.
+The training was facilitated by a team of agricultural experts led by Dr. Kwabena Darkwa.
+As part of the activity, the team visited and inspected a parcel of land donated by Mr. Mohammed for the project.

 Following a careful assessment, the team confirmed that the land is suitable for yam cultivation, paving the way for the practical implementation of the project.